voidvoxel/gc/README.md

 ### Dumping registers on the stack

-In order to make the CPU register contents available for root finding, `gc` dumps them on the stack.
+In order to make the CPU register contents available for root finding, `vgc` dumps them on the stack.
 This is implemented in a somewhat portable way using `setjmp()`, which stores them in a `jmp_buf` variable right before we mark the
 stack: